Scott Wells (American football): Early life

-Wells also excelled on the wrestling mat, winning two Tennessee State Titles in the 275 pound weight class, going undefeated during his junior and senior years.
+Wells also excelled on the wrestling mat, winning two Tennessee state titles in the 275-pound weight class, going undefeated during his junior and senior years.

 College career

 Wells played college football at the University of Tennessee.
 While playing at Tennessee during 2000–2003, he was a four-year letter winner.

 Professional career

 Green Bay Packers

-Wells was drafted by the Green Bay Packers in the seventh round, pick 251, of the 2004 NFL Draft.
+Wells was selected by the Green Bay Packers in the seventh round, pick 251, of the 2004 NFL draft.

 On September 5, 2004, Wells was waived by the Green Bay Packers but was signed to their practice squad two-days later on September 7.

 On October 2, 2004, he was promoted to the active roster when Mike Flanagan was put on injured reserve.

 Wells saw his first NFL regular season playing time on special teams on November 21, 2004, in Houston.
 He was named the starting center in the spring of 2006, and held that position until 2011, missing just one game because of an eye injury.
 In November 2006, Scott was given a 5-year, $15 million contract extension.
 At the end of the 2010 season, Wells and the Packers appeared in Super Bowl XLV.
 He was a starter in the 31–25 victory over the Pittsburgh Steelers.
 On December 26, 2011, Wells was voted to his first career Pro Bowl.